 CHEESECAKE, it's an emergency

 This isn’t a proper blog post, it’s more of an emergency reminder, as there’s suddenly another Jewish festival, demanding specialist food, just about to happen!
-Or at least it’s “suddenly” for me; I presume most of you are better organised.
+Or at least it’s “suddenly” for me; I presume most of you are better organised :-)

 In Israel the festival of ‘Shavuot’ marks the beginning of summer and it is known mostly for a vegetarian dinner table, filled with cheeses and ending with a triumphal cheesecake.
 Yes, a holiday built on cheesecake is a fine thing.

-It does also have religious significance, with a biblical story based around women's lives and focused also on the treatment of migrants and refugees; but I will leave that to someone else to explain, like this piece, sine you should hear it from someone who is not involved in extra late-night baking…
+It does also have religious significance, with a biblical story based around women's lives and focused also on the treatment of migrants and refugees; but I will leave that to someone else to explain, like this piece, sine you should hear it from a person who is not involved in extra late-night baking…

 There are two offerings this week.
 The Classic Cheesecake, tall dense and delicious, as perfected by various Food is Love grandmothers, and also a small personalised sweet cheese morsel, baked on a vine-leaf, more like a hint of cheesecake … if you can stop at one.